alanef/plugin-ai-descriptions-for-woocommerce-project/src/readme.txt

 Just input a title and save the product.
 The description will be generated and saved if the existing description is empty.

+The plugin is free but you will need an OpenAI API key.
+You can get one for free from [OpenAI](https://platform.openai.com) however Open AI will charge you for the API usage beyond their free tier.
+You can see the pricing [here](https://openai.com/pricing/).

 == Installation ==

 **Through Dashboard**